Skip to Content

 What is a Rock?

-In geology, a rock occurs when any two or more types of minerals become aggregated together, forming a single solid comprised of several mineral types.
+In geology, a rock occurs when two or more types of minerals become aggregated together, forming a single solid comprised of several mineral types.

-There are there major categories of rocks:
+There are major categories of rocks:

 These rocks are formed by the compression of sediment in the Earth’s oceans over several thousands of years.
 A few varieties of common sedimentary rock include limestone, sandstone, and shale.